-You must have completed the Introduction to Firearms Investigations and Forensic Ballistics course in order to take this as an Accredited Short Course or an appropriate degree or relevant work experience with prior knowledge of firearms and ammunition function, and a fundamental understanding of firearms investigations.
+You must have completed the Introduction to Firearms Investigations and Forensic Ballistics course in order to take this as a Short Course for Credit or an appropriate degree or relevant work experience with prior knowledge of firearms and ammunition function, and a fundamental understanding of firearms investigations.

 There are no prerequisites if taken as a Standalone Short Course.

 The Forensic Modular Masters Programme at Cranfield Forensic Institute is accredited by The Chartered Society of Forensic Sciences.

 £1,750 - Company (anyone being paid for by their company).

 £875 - Individual (anyone paying for themselves to attend).